MicrosoftDocs/security/zero-trust/endpoints.md

 Follow these steps:

 1. Manage Windows 10 software updates in Intune by creating update rings and enabling a collection of settings that configure when Windows 10 updates will be installed.

     a.
-Select Devices &gt; Windows &gt; Windows 10 Update Rings &gt;         Create.
+Select **Devices &gt; Windows &gt; Windows 10 Update Rings &gt; Create**.

     b.
 Under Update ring settings, configure settings for your business needs.

         <img src="./media/endpoints/image20.png" style="width:4.34483in;height:3.87317in" alt="A screenshot of a cell phone Description automatically generated" />

 a.
 Under Assignments, choose + Select groups to include, and then assign the update ring to one or more groups.
 To fine-tune the assignment, use + Select groups to exclude.

 1. Manage Windows 10 feature updates in Intune to bring devices to the Windows version you specify (i.e., 1803 or 1809) and freeze the feature set on those devices until you choose to update them to a later Windows version.

     a.
-Select Devices &gt; Windows &gt; Windows 10 Feature updates &gt;         Create.
+Select **Devices &gt; Windows &gt; Windows 10 Feature updates &gt; Create**.

     b.
-Under Basics, specify a name, a description (optional), and, for         Feature update to deploy, select the version of Windows with the         feature set you want, and then select **Next**.
+Under **Basics**, specify a name, a description (optional), and, for **Feature update to deploy**, select the version of Windows with the feature set you want, and then select **Next**.

     c.
 Under Assignments, choose and select groups to include and then assign the feature update deployment to one or more groups.

 [Configure iOS devices](https://docs.microsoft.com/mem/intune/protect/software-updates-ios)